Tweetsauceyeep/TOP-Tic-Tac-Toe/bruh.md

 2. find a way to change the value of the div thingy use some event handler to push a new value to a specific index[done]

+3. Turn based system: once 'x' is placed. place 'O'
+- used helper functions.
+    -validateCurrentPlayer = check if certain vals are true and returns current player if true -currentPlayerSwitcher = if playerOne.getPlayerTurn val is true, make it false and the playerTwo val true